Szwendacz99/BookStack-Python-exporter/README.md

 - customizable path for placing exported notes
 - configure replacing any characters in filenames with "_" for any filesystem compatibility
 - authorization token is loaded from txt file
+- Set custom HTTP User-Agent header to bypass filtering based on that header (like in CloudFlare tunnels)
+- Set arbitrary custom headers through parameter

 Requirements:
 - Python at least in version 3.6